spryker/spryker-docs/docs/marketplace/dev/module-migration-guides/migration-guide-productmerchantportalgui.md

 ## Upgrading from version 1.* to version 2.0.0

-In this new version of the **ProductMerchantPortalGui** module, we have added support product approval feature.
-You can find more details about the changes on the [ProductMerchantPortalGui module](https://github.com/spryker/product-merchant-portal-gui/releases) release page.
+In this new version of the **ProductMerchantPortalGui** module, we support the product approval feature.
+You can find more details about the changes on the [ProductMerchantPortalGui release](https://github.com/spryker/product-merchant-portal-gui/releases) page.

 {% info_block errorBox %}